cesarbcruz/iris-rest-api-poc/README.md

 ## How to Work With it

-This template creates /crud REST web-application on IRIS which implements 4 types of communication: GET, POST, PUT and DELETE aka CRUD operations.
+This template creates /poc REST web-application on IRIS which implements 4 types of communication: GET, POST, PUT and DELETE aka poc operations.
-These interface works with a sample persistent class dc.Sample.Person.
+These interface works with a sample persistent class dc.Sample.rps.

 Open http://localhost:52773/swagger-ui/index.html to test the REST API